22 Aug - 8 Sep 2018

 How do we understand a body’s presence?
 In Anna Horne and Zoë Bastin’s work, we see the body as tactile and segmented; a working entity paused in gesture, abstracted, divided and amalgamated.
 Horne’s group of sculptures use cast metal, concrete and plaster to evoke visceral qualities of skin, blood and bone.
 In Bastin’s pyramid-like works, reverse casts of finger imprints on wax, plaster and plasticine are seen in shades of grey, green, blue, white and yellow.

 Fantasy bodies are explored in Holly Bates’ large-scale black PVC sculptural works.
-Stuffed with both rough-textured and soft hay visible from the exterior, Bates uses the tessellating, cradle-like and queer innuendo of the starfish to enact a felt intimate and personal experience.
+Filled with large lumps of black charcoal visible from the exterior, Bates uses the tessellating, cradle-like and queer innuendo of the starfish to enact a felt intimate and personal experience.
 Pleather and shower curtain rings - forms with which bodies wear and view unclothed - come together in a coy display of sexual identity, queer fetishism and desire.

 Archie Barry and Isabella Hone-Saunders both explore the feeling of seeing and being seen in a body.
 Where Hone-Saunders speaks about transforming the body under someone else’s instruction through militant structure, Barry, in their simultaneous evasion of and enforcement of the gaze, resists the human desire for eye contact.
 Representing a body whose gaze is autonomously intermittent to an audience, Barry’s ‘Shutter Utter’ is particularly poignant within the context of transgender bodily experience where there is a hyper-aware sense of others’ gazes onto the self.
 Hone-Saunders considers the autonomy of body under socio-cultural structures of strength, fitness and beauty in creating a gym installation in the gallery.
 Described by the artist as sitting between body-building and body-language, the work documents a self-regimented period of fitness-obsession using an outdated instructional text.
 Barry and Hone-Saunders work to reconsider the normative constraints of gesture and the physical limitations of the body.